 Determining if your situation should be a case of reckless homicide requires a careful analysis of the circumstances.
-Tennessee has a very short law regarding reckless homicide that designates any death that results from the recklessness of another as a reckless homicide.
+Tennessee has a very short law regarding a reckless homicide that designates any death that results from the recklessness of another as reckless homicide.

 Many times, reckless homicide charges arise from decisions that people make while driving, such as getting behind the wheel while drunk or doing something willfully dangerous, like racing on public streets.

 However, reckless homicide charges could also stem from any situation where the questionable decision of one person resulted in the death of another.
-There must have been intent, as well as an understanding that a decision or behavior increases the risk other people face in a particular situation.
+There must have been the intent, as well as an understanding that a decision or behavior increases the risk other people face in a particular situation.